jsom1/jsom1.github.io/_walkthroughs/ServMon.md

 ![Exploit step1_2]({{https://jsom1.github.io/}}/_images/htb_servmon_step1_2.png)
 </div>

 The scripts are already enabled.
 We're going to login anyway to check for the "enable at startup" option.
+We're going to forward port: we listen on kali's port 8443, and send a request to 127.0.0.1:8443.

 <div class="img_container">
 ![Exploit step2]({{https://jsom1.github.io/}}/_images/htb_servmon_step2.png)
 </div>

-We can now access NSClient from the browser:
+We should now be able to access NSClient from the browser:

 <div class="img_container">
 ![Web gui authentication fail]({{https://jsom1.github.io/}}/_images/htb_servmon_auth.png)